Come join the

 The Space for Kentucky Roundtable is a monthly meeting about bringing the space industry to Kentucky.
 It is about networking, education, and social support for those that are reaching for the stars.

-ONLINE ONLY this month on Zoom.
+ONLINE ONLY on Zoom.
 Click HERE to go to the Eventbrite for Zoom RSVP.

 There is no cost.